At the end of the 2017-18 academic year, I began to rewrite our mathematics marking policy.

 Some of the strategies with the potential to accelerate achievement included providing pupils with timely, quality feedback; facilitating classroom discussion; and developing pupils’ meta-cognitive, self-regulatory and reflective capabilities.

-Coupling this with the National Centre for Excellence in the Teaching of Mathematics’ guidance on marking and guidance from the Education Endowment Foundation’s Marking Evidence Review, we overhauled the policy so that pupils would mark and have time to correct the bulk of their work in lessons, and teachers would no longer be expected to provide written comments on pupil work.
+Coupling this with the National Centre for Excellence in the Teaching of Mathematics’ guidance on marking and guidance from the Education Endowment Foundation’s Marking Evidence Review, we overhauled the policy so that pupils would mark and have time to correct the bulk of their own work in lessons, and teachers would no longer be expected to provide written comments on pupil work.

 The guiding principles are: